-Overtime Laws by State — Guide for 2024
+Overtime Laws by State — Comprehensive Guide for 2025

-Overtime in the US in most cases means when an employee works beyond their usual working hours.
-Now, the federal government regulates overtime in the US — but there are certain exemptions to the rules, and certain states have their overtime laws and regulations, too.
+Overtime occurs when employees work beyond their usual work hours.
+The federal government regulates overtime in the US, and certain states have their own overtime laws and regulations.

 • Definition of overtime laws,